jadecobra/python_tdd_exercises/source/data_structures/none.rst

             self.assertIsInstance("text", str)

-  A string_ is anything in single, double or triple quotes, for example
+  A string_ is anything in single, double or triple :ref:`quotes`, for example

   - ``'single quotes'``
   - ``'''triple single quotes'''``